G4brielXavier/TodoTerminal/README.md

   3. Create a new branch (`git checkout -b feature/your-feature`).

-  4. Add your changes and commit them (`git commit -am 'Add new feature`).
+  4. Add your changes and commit them (`git commit -m 'Add new feature'`).

   5. Push the branch to the remote repository (`git push origin feature/your-feature`).